KiraCore/testnet/README.md

 _NOTE: If you are using KIRA Manager simply select [J]oin validator set option.
 To update your validator moniker, website and other info see the "Identity Registrar & Launch Roadmap" article on the blog.kira.network._

+### Hard Forks & Soft Forks

+All hard and soft forks can be detected via KIRA Manager CLI command `showNextPlan` or by querying `/api/kira/upgrade/next_plan` INTERX endpoint, which contain detailed information in regards to time and upcoming software releases.
+If the `instate_upgrade` is set to `false` a hard fork is expected and genesis file changes are necessary after halt of the chain.

 ## Networks, Checksums & References

+### Testnet-6 (upcoming)
+* Chain Identifier: `testnet-6`
+* Expected Launch Time: `1634985000`
+* Kira Manager Checksum: `199a3454d4e88a152d8ea05dde33ad9cb8e7475eddbdf0488b4ebff5b2c9ac02`
+* Genesis File Checksum: `TBD`

 ### Testnet-5 (latest)
 * Chain Identifier: `testnet-5`